June 7, 2012

 The House Appropriations Committee has not yet set a timeline for when it will consider the FY 2013 agriculture appropriations bill, but we will monitor the process and keep readers informed as we learn more.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Food Safety, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Food Safety, Organic, Research, Education & Extension, Rural Development